aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 <img class="displayed" src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud0.png">

-<center><i>Figure showing the different types of cloud and altitudes ranges.
+<center><i>Figure showing the different types of cloud and altitude ranges.
 We can then extract a few types and layer to create our model.
 See Wikipedia for more information on this topic.</i></center>

 Atmosphere here on earth is composed of multiple layers and multiple things.
 We focused rapidly on clouds since it is the most observed phenomena.
 There are different types of clouds, each one having his own properties :